SharePoint/sp-dev-docs/docs/general-development/working-with-web-services-in-sharepoint-workflows-using-sharepoint-designer.md

 ---
-title: Working with Web Services in SharePoint 2013 Workflows using SharePoint Designer 2013 ms.prod: SHAREPOINT ms.assetid: bc8769c6-ae71-4519-abf3-c1b6fb071059
+title: Working with Web Services in SharePoint Workflows using SharePoint Designer 2013 ms.prod: SHAREPOINT ms.assetid: bc8769c6-ae71-4519-abf3-c1b6fb071059
 ---

-# Working with Web Services in SharePoint 2013 Workflows using SharePoint Designer 2013
+# Working with Web Services in SharePoint Workflows using SharePoint Designer 2013
 Demonstrates how to use web services in SharePoint Designer 2013 workflows.
  **Provided by:** [Andrew Connell](http://social.msdn.microsoft.com/profile/andrew%20connell%20%5bmvp%5d/),  [www.AndrewConnell.com](http://www.andrewconnell.com)

-Microsoft has taken a fresh approach to workflows in SharePoint Server 2013.
+Microsoft has taken a fresh approach to workflows in SharePoint.
 The workflow team worked with the Microsoft Azure team to create a new product called Workflow Manager.
 Workflow Manager serves as the host for the latest version of the Windows Workflow Foundation runtime and provides all of the necessary services as well as leveraging the Microsoft Azure Service Bus to enhance performance and scalability.
 Once deployed, it runs the same whether in an on-premises deployment or deployed to the cloud.
-Importantly, SharePoint 2013 hands off all workflow execution and related tasks to the Workflow Manager farm, which is external to SharePoint 2013.
+Importantly, SharePoint hands off all workflow execution and related tasks to the Workflow Manager farm, which is external to SharePoint.
 One of the more significant changes to the workflow architecture is that now all workflows are authored in a declaratively, on a designer surface, including those built using Visual Studio 2012.
 In previous versions of SharePoint, workflows developed with Visual Studio 2012 were not exclusively declarative.
 Instead, they were a mix of declarative XAML and a compiled assembly that contained the workflow business logic.

 For those customers who have created workflows using SharePoint Designer in the past, this is nothing new.
 Workflows authored using SharePoint Designer have always been fully declarative.
 This change does benefit customers who create workflows using SharePoint Designer 2013, however, because SharePoint Designer 2013 workflows now support calling and consuming web services.
-## Why are web services important for SharePoint 2013 workflows
+## Why are web services important for SharePoint workflows

 Let's start by understanding scenarios in which using web services makes sense.
 In the days of SharePoint 2007 or SharePoint 2010, writing custom code was common when using Visual Studio to author workflows because that was the best way to perform calculations or implement custom business logic.
 Any time you encountered a situation in which the out-of-box actions and activities didn't meet your needs, you could fall back on custom code in a managed assembly.